AlkaWildlife/vydryonline.cz/en_GB/_md_pages/a1-road-mortality.md

 position: 1
 layout: two_columns_page
 ---
-The monitoring of otter road casualties is organised in order to identify priorities for implementation of mitigation measures.
+The monitoring of otter road casualties have been organised in order to identify priorities for implementation of mitigation measures.
 Based on the results of this monitoring, an online map presenting otter road mortality records and critical places for otters on roads has been